Unemployment claims continue sharp rise in Alaska

 As Alaska businesses close their doors and limit operations with no reprieve in sight as a result of COVID-19, unemployment filings in the state continue to rise at an alarming rate.

-New claims made in the week ending March 28 totalled 14,590, according to the Department of Labor and Workforce Development.
-For all of March, new claims totalled 37,331, an upward trend that Labor Department Economist Lennon Weller says is likely to continue.
+New claims made in the week ending March 28 totaled 14,590, according to the Department of Labor and Workforce Development.
+For all of March, new claims totaled 37,331, an upward trend that Labor Department Economist Lennon Weller says is likely to continue.

 "Looking forward over the next few weeks, it is likely that we will continue to see this elevated level of initial claims as more and more businesses finalize their plans for riding out this period, i.e. keeping staff on or letting them go," Weller wrote in an email Thursday.
 "However, the level of new claims should subside rather quickly."